i18next/i18next-gitbook/methods.md

 nestingSuffixEscaped     | undefined               | escaped suffix for nesting (regexSafe) defaultVariables  | undefined           | default variables to use in interpolation replacements

+While there are a lot of options going with the defaults should get you covered.